-Athletic Director: Al Pellegrino: See the Athletic Director if you would like to play on one of the school's athletic teams, have questions about eligibility, or need information concerning sports activities.
+Athletic Director, Al Pellegrino/ Assistant Athletic Director, Patrick McGregor - See the Athletic Director/Assistant Athletic Director if you would like to play on one of the school's athletic teams, have questions about eligibility, or need information concerning sports.

-Cafeteria Manager: Ms. Ana Victory: Her office is located inside the kitchen area of the cafeteria.
+Cafeteria Manager, Ms. Ana Victory - Her office is located inside the kitchen area of the cafeteria.
 Items such as "Free and Reduced" applications, questions regarding student balances, food, etc.